Accepted Papers

 Dept of Lenguajes Y Ciencias de la computacion, Malaga, Spain

-- A formal approach for horizontal fragmentation of disjunctive
+A formal approach for horizontal fragmentation of disjunctive deductive databases

 Brigham Young University, Provo, UT, USA